-Blond (FKA Boys Don't Cry) arrived during the night via Apple Music.
-On the cover, the man we've been waiting for, hair a vivid shade of Ryan Lochte green and showering in a Pre-Raphaelite pose.
-Frank Ocean shot by Wolfgang Tillmans.
+'Blond' (FKA 'Boys Don't Cry') has arrived!
+On the cover: the man we've been waiting for, hair a vivid shade of Ryan Lochte green and photographed by Wolfgang Tillmans.

-The tantalising live stream evolved into Endless, a 45 minute long album of offcuts, which serves as a prelude to Blond and included an astonishing list of contributors and that cover of the Isley Brothers/Aaliyah track At Your Best, You Are Love, re-recorded with the London Symphony Orchestra.
-But despite the wealth of music and the weight of the collaborators, Endless didn't quite meet people's expectations; the tracks didn't seem to matter/it was no Pink Matter.
-However, for those who had resigned to the fact that maybe that was all that was coming, it proved something.
+That tantalizing live stream evolved into Endless, a 45-minute visual album of offcuts, which serves as a prelude to Blond and included an astonishing list of contributors and that cover of the Isley Brothers/Aaliyah track "At Your Best, You Are Love," re-recorded with the London Symphony Orchestra.
+But despite the wealth of music and the weight of the collaborators, Endless didn't quite meet people's expectations.
+However, for those who had resigned themselves to the fact that maybe Endless was all that was coming, it proved something.

-The now familiar effervescent and delicate Nikes, released just yesterday with a stunning video by Tyrone Lebon, kicks off the album.
-The track name is the latest in a series of brand checks across the whole Blond campaign that includes Balmain and Comme Des Garçons.
-The lyrics describe a problematic relationship full of 'we're not in love, but I'll make love to you' that really seal the deal.
+The now familiar effervescent and delicate "Nikes" — released on Saturday morning with a stunning video by Tyrone Lebon — kicks off the album.
+The track's title completes a series of brand name checks across the Blond campaign that also includes Balmain and Comme Des Garçons.
+The lyrics describe a problematic relationship full of "we're not in love, but I'll make love to you'" that really seals the deal.
 Frank's back.
-Ivy is the most emotive we've ever heard from Ocean, with buzzing guitars, carefully altered Prince-ish falsetto and Kanye yelps at the end.
-It's smooth sailing on Pink and White, which opens on a flourish of strings to a settled nodding beat, light and summery, comparative to the reworked Coldplay number Strawberry Swing, ending with the chirrup of peaceful nature.
+"Ivy" is Ocean at his most emotional; it includes buzzing guitars, carefully altered Prince-ish falsetto, and Kanye yelps at the end.
+It's smooth sailing on "Pink and White," which opens with a flourish of strings, settles into a light and summery nodding beat, and ends with the chirrup of peaceful nature.

-The music is interrupted momentarily by a message from his mom, 'Be yourself and know that that's good enough,' a build-up to the gospel like Solo, where Frank describes rolling on his own (sorry mom!) and a tongue in cheek slight about 'hitting that pussy raw though'.
-Solo is a meditation, a study on his time out and the practice of monk-like solitude, the reprise of which is an Andre 3000 featuring 8bit inspired collage.
-Next comes that painful purple guitar after an anecdote from SebastiAn on Facebook Story.
+The music is interrupted momentarily by an anti-marijuana message from his mom, "Be yourself and know that that's good enough," a build-up to the gospel-like "Solo."
+On that track, Frank describes rolling on his own (sorry mom!) and a tongue-in-cheek slight about "hitting that pussy raw though."
+"Solo" is a study on Frank's timeout and the practice of monk-like solitude.
+Its reprise is an 8bit inspired collage featuring Andre 3000.
+Next comes that painful purple guitar after an anecdote from SebastiAn on "Facebook Story."

-White Ferrari is a devastating tale of lost love that borrows lyrics from The Beatles' Here, There and Everywhere and makes clear that part of the deal of loving is promising forever.
-He goes on to quote Elliot Smith's A Fond Farewell on stirring acoustic number Seigfried.
-Frank has an innate skill to make you consider all you've done wrong, and bring up an uncertainty - 'maybe I've done wrong', 'do I hold my gifts for a second?'
-He ekes an aching nostalgia, and more often than not, it's something you haven't experienced.
-The album is both deeply personal and relatable, like all good art, and ruminates on modern relationship quirks.
-'Did you call me from a seance?', he asks at one point.
-'You text nothing like you look'.
+"White Ferrari" is a devastating tale of lost love that borrows lyrics from The Beatles' "Here, There, and Everywhere" and makes clear that part of the deal of loving is promising forever.
+He goes on to quote Elliot Smith's "A Fond Farewell" on stirring acoustic number "Seigfried."
+Frank has an innate skill to make you consider all you've done wrong, and bring up uncertainties.
+He ekes out an aching nostalgia, and more often than not, it's something you haven't experienced.
+The album is both deeply personal and relatable, and ruminates on the quirks of modern relationships.
+"Did you call me from a seance?," he asks at one point.
+"You text nothing like you look."